EART Guitars: The Most EXCITING Budget Guitar Brand Around! (Updated for August 2025)

-There’s a new guitar brand in town, and it is causing a LOT of waves in the industry!
-Eart guitars have appeared as if from some technicolour mirage, to bring exciting guitar design and some very impressive specs to a line of instruments that are entirely affordable.
-Hold onto your hat!
+They are a pretty new guitar brand, and have been causing a LOT of waves in the industry!
+Eart guitars appeared a few years ago as if from some technicolour mirage, and brought exciting guitar design and some very impressive specs to a line of instruments that are entirely affordable.
+This is a brand you need to know about.

-From Superstrats to Headless Heroes
+From Superstrats to Headless Heroes: Who Are EART?

-There is a distinct ‘affordable boutique’ aesthetic happening with Eart.
-Whilst unique in terms of their look, it’s also fair to say that no guitar brand these days exists without inspiration or reference points from what has come before.
-Thus, you can probably see from the photos that the headless GW models bear a fair resemblance to a certain brand from Sweden, whereas the H6 models look superficially similar to a well-known custom builder from Poland.
 Obviously, the differences are greater than the similarities, given their respective prices (nobody is saying these are boutique, hand-made guitars, let’s make that clear), but the main point to take away is that Eart have their eye on what contemporary players are after, and are making highly affordable instruments to fit these markets.

 So far, this is a story we hear a lot: a Far Eastern guitar company takes various stylistic nods from expensive brands and puts out affordable alternatives.
 The real story here lies in the level of quality they've managed to build into these guitars…